 Fix for the sticky, stiff, noisy spacebar problems with Microsoft's natural ergonomic keyboard 4000

-Get a 6 mm (1/4") wide rubber band and cut two pieces of about 10 mm (3/8") long.
-Glue these two small pieces of rubber band with super glue onto the two outer hollow posts or "stoppers" on the keyboard.
+Glue the two small pieces of rubber band with super glue onto the 2 outer hollow posts or "stoppers" on the keyboard.
 This is what causes MOST of the noisy tapping!!
 See next image.

 (Bogdan Bujdea found the rubber band solution too complicated and used nerf foam.
 He also posted a nice video with sounds before and after, so I suggest you have a look at his solution too.)

-A solution suggested by others: add padding at the top edges.
 I used double-sided 3M foam tape of about 2 mm (1/16") thick, but any padding of about that size should work.
-Remove only one side of the protective strip to glue it down.
+Remove one side of the protective strip to glue it down!

-Place this tiny roll in the center stud of the spacebar.
 It will stick out about 2 mm (1/16") so the spacebar better activates the contact inside at the bottom of the post.
 Now, put the spacebar back in place.
 See next.

 Keep the bar tilted forward and make sure that the two "arms" of the "coathanger" (as Microsoft seems to call it) are directed backwards and rest in front of the L-shaped plastic brackets.
 The arms will slide underneath the brackets when you click the spacebar back in place, but first make sure that the stud with the roll of paper rests in the receiving post.
 Press the spacebar down until it clicks in place.